AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/set-up-organizations.md

 The following can prevent system administrators from being inherited:
   - Lack of [domain trust](https://helpx.adobe.com/enterprise/using/directory-trust.html).
   - User type restrictions (Add Adobe ID / Enterprise ID / Federated ID users policies).
 Learn about the [policy details](https://helpx.adobe.com/enterprise/global-admin-console/update-policies.html).
-- Access to [[!DNL Federated ID]] or [[!DNL Enterprise ID]] users from domains to which the parent org has access.
+- Access to Federated ID or Enterprise ID users from domains to which the parent org has access.
 This makes the domain users in the parent available in the child org.
 Inheritance of user access is controlled by **Inherit users from directories managed by the parent organization** [policy](https://helpx.adobe.com/enterprise/global-admin-console/update-policies.html).
 - Sharing policy, password policy, and security contacts (controlled by **Inherit asset sharing settings when child organization is created** [policy](https://helpx.adobe.com/enterprise/global-admin-console/update-policies.html)).

 1. Sign in to the [Global Admin Console](https://global-admin-console.adobe.com/).
 In the **[!UICONTROL Organizations]** tab, select the organization you want to add a child organization to.